- What You’ll Learn

 … then set the amount of time that Noptin should wait before sending out the notification.

-Click on the “Continue” button after you are done to save your automation.
+Finally, click on the “Continue” button to save your automation.

 Noptin will then create the automated email and open the email editor which allows you to edit the various aspects of the notification.

-Editing the a New Post Notification Email Editing the a New Post Notification Email
+Step 2: Edit the New Post Notification Email Step 2: Edit the New Post Notification Email

 Most of the time you will want to edit the notification email to ensure that it matches your website’s tone.